damonregan/tweetsforever/README.md

 A project to explore python a little further while trying to find relevant tweets.
 Right now, the project is a set of individual experiments with APIs and packages of interest.

-It uses the [Evernote Cloud API](http://dev.evernote.com/documentation/cloud/), [Twitter API](https://dev.twitter.com/docs) (not through a client library at this time), and the [topia.termextract](http://pypi.python.org/pypi/topia.termextract) python package.
+It uses the [Evernote Cloud API](http://dev.evernote.com/documentation/cloud/), [Twitter API](https://dev.twitter.com/docs) through [Tweepy Python Library](https://github.com/tweepy/tweepy), and the [topia.termextract](http://pypi.python.org/pypi/topia.termextract) python package.

 NOTE: I made a couple of changes to the python Evernote library to get the sample application working.
 Once I get a bit more confidence with the API I may consider filing a bug report.
 They may be issues with Thrift and not Evernote code.